Disentangling the galactic and intergalactic components in 313 observed Lyman-alpha line profiles between redshift 0 and 5: All fitted lines

-In Fig.\ref{fig:spear_1_7} we show the show the spearman correlation coefficients for the HST (left) and MUSE (right) samples.
-We find that in general, all the correlations found in the complete sample (see Fig.\ref{fig:spear_0_7}) are also present in the individual samples, such as the correlation between \ew and $EW_{\rm ob}$.

-Other correlations existing in the combined sample are only present in one of them.
-For example, the anti correlation between \fa and redshift is present in the MUSE and combined sample.
-However, no trend is found within the HST sources.

-\section{all fitted lines}
+\section{All fitted lines}

 In this appendix, we show all the fitted lines for both MUSE and HST data.
 Line profiles are sorted by redshift.
 Fig.~\ref{fig:LASD_0} shows sources with $0.0<z<0.20$, Fig.~\ref{fig:LASD_1} for sources with $0.20<z<0.35$, Fig.~\ref{fig:LASD_2} for sources with $0.35<z<3.3$ , Fig.~\ref{fig:LASD_3} for sources with $3.3<z<3.7$ , Fig.~\ref{fig:LASD_4} for sources with $3.7<z<4.2$ ,Fig.~\ref{fig:LASD_5} for sources with $4.2<z<4.8$ and Fig.~\ref{fig:LASD_6} shows sources with $4.8<z<6.0$.
-The observed \lya line profile is shown in grey, while the prediction of \igm, \igmz, and \noigm are shown in blue, green, and yellow, respectively.
+The observed \lya line profile is shown in grey, while the prediction of \igm, \igmz, and \noigm are shown in blue, green, and pink, respectively.
 Furthermore, \fa is shown in the top left corner in the same color as the model used, alongside the source redshift.
 The grey shaded band marks the wavelength region where \fa is estimated.

 In Fig.~\ref{fig:LASD_bad}, we show the \lya line profiles from \lasd that were not considered for the analysis in this work.
-They removed these line profiles because i) they looked noisy or ii) they exhibited a very steep continuum not modeled in \zelda, or ii) the fits of \igm, \igmz, and \noigm looked unsuccessfully.
+They removed these line profiles because i) they looked noisy or ii) they exhibited a very steep continuum not modeled in \zelda, or iii) the fits of \igm, \igmz, and \noigm looked unsuccessful.
 From the original sample of 349 spectra, 35 (10\%) were excluded.